August 2000 (Part 3)

 From your description it appears that yours were free sparring, and that free sparring was the sole method in your system to learn how to fight.
 As I have mentioned a few times in my question-answer series, in traditional kungfu training, free sparring comes at the end of a long combat training programme.

 In other words you do not free spar straight away; you only free spar after you have learnt and practised how to do so efficiently.
-If you go to free sparring straight away with sufficient preparation, you are unlike to be able to use your kungfu techniques.
+If you go to free sparring straight away with insufficient preparation, you are unlikely to be able to use your kungfu techniques.

 A good analogy is swimming.
 You do not learn how to swim by first going straight into the sea.
 You learn the relevant swimming techniques on land, then you proceed to a pool side or the edge of a beach.
 You practise the techniques over and over again with your instructor's help.
 The onus of your swimming session is to practise and practise the same techniques, not learning new ones.